breezy-weather/breezy-weather/INSTALL.md

 1) Look for the Repositories option from your F-Droid client and add a new repository depending on the source you want to use:
    - Standard flavor from Izzy repo: https://apt.izzysoft.de/fdroid/repo
    - Standard flavor from Breezy Weather repo: https://breezy-weather.github.io/fdroid-repo/fdroid/repo
-   - F-Droid flavor from Breezy Weather repo: https://breezy-weather.github.io/fdroid-repo/fdroid-version/fdroid/repo
+   - Free-net flavor from Breezy Weather repo: https://breezy-weather.github.io/fdroid-repo/fdroid-version/fdroid/repo
-   - Google Play flavor from Breezy Weather repo: https://breezy-weather.github.io/fdroid-repo/gplay-version/fdroid/repo
-   - F-Droid flavor from default F-Droid repo: should already be enabled by default on your F-Droid client
+   - Free-net flavor from default F-Droid repo: should already be enabled by default on your F-Droid client

 2) After adding the app, go to the app details and make sure to select which repo you want to get updates from to avoid cross-updates between flavors and repos.
 On version 1.20.0 and later, this is how you do it:
 ![F-Droid preferred repo feature](docs/fdroid_client_config.png)